vanyle/vectarine/docs/user-manual.md

 ## Using fast list

 A `Fastlist` is just a list of `Vec2`.
-However, unlike regular Lua table, they are very fast because they can only contain `Vec2` which allows for some optimizations.
+However, unlike regular Lua tables, they are very fast because they can only contain `Vec2` which allows for some optimizations.

+Rewriting code to use a fastlists is the simplest way to greatly improve performance.

 Let's compare 2 ways to draw a grid of 100x100 rectangles: